If you suspect Small Intestine Bacterial Overgrowth (SIBO), the obvious question is: how do I begin SIBO testing?

 Dr. Rezaie’s team out of Cedars-Sinai published that fantastic breath testing consensus guidelines that came out in 2017.
 That has been my go-to tool for being able to interpret breath testing in a nuanced way, being able to explain to patients “Gosh!
 No, your test is definitely positive by all the most conservative reads of the test” or “It’s kind of in that gray area borderline.
 We should be thinking about what else may be contributing to your symptoms as well.”

-If you need help finding a practitioner who can interpret a breath test, make sure you check out our list of recommended practitioners here.
+If you need help finding an expert who can interpret a breath test, make sure you check out our list of experts, click here.

 Hydrogen Sulfide & Flat Line Results